-A source water assessment plan has been prepared that provides more information such as potential sources of contamination.
-This plan is available thru the Somerset County Public Library or Maryland Department of the Environment (MDE).
-For more information call 1-800-633-6101. https://mde.maryland.gov/programs/Water/water-supply/Source-Water-Assessment-Program/Pages/by\county.aspx
+We have a source water protection plan available from our office that provides more information such as potential sources of contamination.
+This plan is also available either at the Talbot County Public Library or at Maryland Department of the Environment (MDE).
+For more information call: 1-800-633-6101.

+Results of the assessment can be found on the MDE website: https://mde.maryland.gov/programs/Water/water supply/Source Water Assessment Program/Pages/by county.aspx